iamTheMike/PJ01_User-API/README.md

-# API Security
+# User API

 ## Description
 This application for study some OWASP10-2023

 ### Features
- * JWT for authentication,authorization each endpoint
+ * JWT for authentication and authorization each endpoint
- * HTTPS
- * Prevent Cross-site-request forgery (CSRF)
+ * Prevent Cross-site-request forgery (CSRF) by validating cookie and header
- * Prevent SQL Injection
+ * Prevent SQL Injection by Parameterized query Stlye
  * prevent timing attack

 ### Technologies Used